medispring/icure-form/README.md

 - field: string - The type of the field.
 - label: string - The label of the field.
 - shortLabel: string - An optional short label for the field.
-- grows: boolean - Optional property indicating if the field can grow.
+- grows: boolean - Optional property indicating if the field can grow vertically.
-- span: number - Optional property indicating the span of the field.
+- span: number - Optional property indicating the lines span of the field.
-- rowSpan: number - Optional property indicating the row span of the field.
+- rowSpan: number - Optional property indicating the rows span of the field.
 - tags: string[] - Optional tags associated with the field.
 - codifications: string[] - Optional codifications for the field.
 - readonly: boolean - Optional property indicating if the field is read-only.